Twisted $S^1$ stability and positive scalar curvature obstruction on fiber bundles: PSC obstruction on bundles

-We next use induction on $r$.
-If $r = 1$, then $U$ is a disk and $\gamma_1$ is contractible in $A_1$.
-Since $\pi_1(L)\longrightarrow \pi_1(A_1)$ is injective, $\gamma_1$ is also contractible in $L$ and we can complement $U$ into a sphere by adding a disk in $L$.
-This does not change the intersection number with $R_1$, and we obtain the desired sphere.
-Assume the conclusion holds true for $r-1$ ($r\ge 2$).
-Without loss of generality, we assume
+We proceed by induction on $r$.
+When $r=1$, $U$ is a disk and $\gamma_1$ is contractible in $A_1$.
+Since the map $\pi_1(L)\to \pi_1(A_1)$ is injective, $\gamma_1$ is also contractible in $L$.
+We can then complete $U$ into a sphere by adding a disk in $L$ without changing the intersection number with $R_1$, thereby obtaining the desired sphere.
+Assume the conclusion holds for $r-1$.
+Without loss of generality, we may assume